 The ERA Project does not engage in lobbying, but instead develops academic, legal and policy expertise to support efforts to expand protections for gender-based equality and justice.

-Ting Ting has spent her career advocating for marginalized communities while disrupting and intercepting systems of injustice.
+Ting Ting Cheng is Director of the Equal Rights Amendment (ERA) Project at Columbia Law School.
+Ting Ting, a civil rights attorney and activist, has spent her career advocating for marginalized communities.
 Previously she was a public defender and immigration attorney at Brooklyn Defender Services and litigated gender discrimination cases at Legal Momentum (formerly the NOW Legal Defense and Education Fund).

 Ting Ting served as the Legal Director of the Women’s March on Washington on January 21, 2017, helping to organize the largest single-day protest in US history.
 She was a foreign law clerk to Justice Albie Sachs and Justice Edwin Cameron at the Constitutional Court of South Africa.
 Ting Ting was also a Fulbright Scholar in South Africa, where she received the Amy Biehl Award.

 Ting Ting has written for a range of publications, such as the Harvard Social Impact Review and the American Bar Association’s Perspectives Publication, and has offered commentary for numerous media outlets including CNN, NPR, New York Magazine, Bloomberg News, Philadelphia Inquirer, and The 19th.

 Katherine Franke, Director of the Center for Gender and Sexuality Law and James L. Dohr Professor of Law, is the ERA Project’s Faculty Director.

 Lilia Hadjiivanova, the Assistant Director of the Center for Gender and Sexuality Law, is the ERA Project’s Administrative Director.